 - 5 Year Limited Warranty

-The 1.5 has 2 finish options, standard wrinkle black or granite for CVO models.
+The 1.5 has 3 finish options, gloss black, standard wrinkle black or granite for CVO models.

 Anatomy Of A BAKER 1.5 Oil Pan